 If your upholstery is not pre-shrunk, washing in the washing machine will shrink the fabric and make it difficult to impossible to get the cushion covers back on to the cushions.
 That renders your existing furniture all but useless unless you purchase new covers.
 The manufacturer's tag should indicate if the fabric is preshrunk or not.

 To find out if your upholstery is colorfast, take a damp white cloth and rub it on the upholstered surface.
 If color comes off onto the cloth, the upholstery is likely not colorfast and a professional will need to handle the cleaning of your furniture.

 When washing, avoid warm or hot water since cold water is easier on fabrics.
 Use the delicate cycle for the first wash to give it the least amount of agitation.
 You want to see how the fabric holds up in the wash cycle so you can tell how sturdy it is for future washes.

 Drying the upholstery fabric is just as important and requires careful instruction.
-Don't put a slipcover into the dryer, because it should shrink or fade--even if it washes just fine.
-Put it on the tumble dry or fluff setting--air-only--to dry but not shrink it.
+Don't put a slipcover into the dryer because it should shrink or fade, even if it washes just fine.
+Put it on the tumble dry or fluff setting—air only—to dry but not shrink it.
 Take it out before it's completely dry, so don't put it on a long cycle.
-Check on it.
+Let the cushions air-dry.

 Certain stains are trickier than others to get out of upholstered furniture.
 Follow guidelines to get out specific stains.